-Smeg may make beautiful ovens and sexy coffee machines, but that doesn't mean you should go all out and deck your kitchen out with everything Smeg.
+Smeg may make beautiful ovens and sexy coffee machines, but that doesn't mean you should go all out and fill your kitchen with everything Smeg.
 Our rigorous testing shows not all of their products perform as well as you'd expect for the price you pay.

 As much as a matchy-matchy kitchen might sound appealing, what you'll gain in aesthetics you may lose in performance.
 But if you choose carefully, you can have both beauty and function.

-There's more to a kitchen accessory than just good looksKim Gilmour, team leader, CHOICE household testing
+There's more to a kitchen accessory than just good looksKim Gilmour, CHOICE household testing

 "There's more to a kitchen accessory than just good looks – our independent, comparative tests show that Smeg products aren't always recommended performers, despite their retro appeal," says Kim Gilmour, team leader of CHOICE's household testing.